darbhakiran/mft-cloud/mft-kubernetes/Readme.md

 MQ Web Console: https://169.51.10.240:32075/ibmmq/console/ (admin / passw0rd)
 MQ Explorer: 169.51.10.240, port 30063 (admin / passw0rd, channel=DEV.ADMIN.SVRCONN)
 ```
+Note: Do not close the command shell as we use the same command shell for next section.

+### Configure the Queue manager for MFT
+This tutorial uses single queue manager topology, where a single queue manager is configured for MFT Coordination,Command and Agent Queue manager setup.

+1. Setup the Queue manager (ex:**QM1**) as coordination queue manager.
+Running the **mft_setupCoordination.sh** script will create required configuration.

+    ```
+    kubectl exec -ti <podname> /etc/mqm/mft/mqft_setupCoordination.sh
+    ```
+2. We will create a source agent on kubernetes cluster as part of this tutorial.
+These agents are **AGENTSRC**.
+As a first step of agent configuration, we have to create their congfiguration on the coordination queue manager.

+    ```
+    kubectl exec -ti <podname> /etc/mqm/mft/mqft_setupAgent.sh AGENTSRC
+    ```
+    **Note:**
+    1. `<PODNAME>` is the name of the queue manager pod, created in above section.
+    2. **mqft_setupAgent.sh** script requires MFT agent name as input parameter

 ### MFT Agents deployment on to Kubernetes cluster

 Create a new deployment file(mft_agentredit_Deployment-src.yaml) for deploying the MFT Agent as a pod and container within it.